google/s2geometry/README.md

 ## Python

-If you want the Python interface, you will also need:
+If you want the Python interface, you need to run cmake using `-DWITH_PYTHON=ON`.
+You will also need to install the following dependencies:

 * [SWIG](https://github.com/swig/swig) (for Python support, optional)
+* python3-dev (for Python support, optional)

 which can be installed via

 ```
-sudo apt-get install swig
+sudo apt-get install swig python3-dev
 ```

 or on macOS: